-Goa Board SSC 10th results today: How to check at
+Goa Board SSC 10th results declared: How to check at gbshse.gov.in

 In the new tab, enter your registration number, roll number

-Results will be appeared on the screen
+Results will appear on the screen

 Download it, and take a print out for further reference.